gklyne/annalist/documents/installing-annalist.md

 - Apache2 web server installed and running (in default configuration with test page)

 Steps to set up HTTPS forwarding.
-In the following desription, domain name `annalist.example.net` is used as an example, anmd should be replaced with the actual domain name of the server running Annalist.
+In the following desription, domain name `annalist.example.net` is used as an example, and should be replaced with the actual domain name of the server running Annalist.

 1. Install _LetsEncrypt_ certificate agent: